genome/sciclone/README.md

 If you prefer to build the package by hand, follow these steps:

 - Make sure that you have the dependencies from the CRAN and BioConductor repos:
-IRanges, rgl, RColorBrewer, ggplot2, grid, plotrix, methods
+IRanges, rgl, RColorBrewer, ggplot2, grid, plotrix, methods, NORMT3, MKmisc, TeachingDemos

 - install the bmm package from [https://github.com/genome/bmm](https://github.com/genome/bmm)